Presented by Larry Plesent and Sandy Lincoln with assistance from Ezra Nkrumah

 Liquid soap is very useful for laundry, dishes, cleaning floors, wood, automobiles, rubber, and basically, all water-safe surfaces.
 For these types of applications, it is easier to use than working up a lather from bar soap.
 With practice and the addition of small amounts of exotic and essentials oils, liquid soap can be made mild enough for washing hair and for use on skin.

-Use a steel drum for cooking.
-Aluminum is not suitable for making liquid soap.
+Use a steel drum or a thick local aluminum pot for cooking.
+Western Aluminum is not suitable for making liquid soap.
 Start with approximately 10 gallons of cold, clean water in the drum.
 The exact amount of water is not critical.
 While the water is still cold and being stirred, slowly add 11 kg of dry alkali crystals.
 Start the fire.
 Slowly add 11 kg of palm kernel or coconut oil.
 Be sure to stir the water while adding the oils.
 Weigh and filter both the alkali and the oils.
 Bring to a slow boil and continue cooking for 4 days.
 The liquid soap will begin to clear from the bottom up, with a color and clarity similar to coca-cola.
 Eventually, there should be no oily material on top.
 You may need to add a little alkali or skim the top and continue boiling.
 Remove from fire and let cool overnight.
 Skim away any remaining oils from the surface.
 Drain and filter liquid soap into a new container.
 Let sit one day to allow any unsaponified oils to rise to the top and any ashy residue to settle to the bottom.
 Skim and filter as necessary.
 Experiment by adding small amounts of exotic oils to soften the soap and make more suitable to hair and skin.
 Add essential oils as desired.
+We made liquid soap in Ghana using local crystals and in Liberia using home made potassium hydroxide with good results and a long shelf life.

 It is a delicate balance to manufacture and store enough product so that sales can be made and customer demand can be consistently fulfilled, yet not create so much inventory that excess product is lost to spoilage and age.